History of Brunei: Early Chinese influence

-The largest river in the territory, the Kinabatangan, was believed to be named by earlier Chinese settlers who had a factory to collect birds nests, beche-de-mer, shark fins, Borneon camphor, pearl, and pearl shells for export to China.
-The resources of north and northeast Borneo from early times attracted considerable attention from Chinese merchants.

 One of the earliest Chinese records of an independent kingdom in Borneo is the 977 AD letter to the Chinese emperor from the ruler of Boni, which some scholars believe refers to western Borneo.
 The Bruneians regained their independence from Srivijaya due to the onset of a Javanese-Sumatran war.
 In 1225, the Chinese official Zhao Rukuo reported that Boni had 100 warships to protect its trade and that there was great wealth in the kingdom.

-According to local legends for which no factual confirmation exists, during the early years of the Ming Dynasty, the Emperor of China allegely sent two officers named Wang Kong and Ong Sum Ping to get the gemala (glowing orb) of the Dragon which supposedly lived on China Balu where the mountain's name itself refers to the great number of Chinese lives lost, being eaten by the Dragon.
+According to local legends for which no factual confirmation exists, during the early years of the Ming Dynasty, the Emperor of China allegedly sent two officers named Wang Kong and Ong Sum Ping to get the gemala (glowing orb) of the Dragon which supposedly lived on China Balu where the mountain's name itself refers to the great number of Chinese lives lost, being eaten by the Dragon.
 It is said that Ong Sum Ping later married Princess Ratna Dewi, the daughter of Sultan Muhammad Shah of Brunei.
 For that he was conferred with the noble title of Pengiran Maharaja Lela and elected Chief of Kinabatangan.

 Bruneian conquest of Borneo and the Philippines

 According to Wang Zhenping, in the 1300s, the Yuan Dade nanhai zhi or "Yuan dynasty Dade period southern sea records" reported that Brunei administered Sarawak and Sabah as well as the Philippine kingdoms of Butuan, Sulu, Ma-i (Mindoro), Malilu (Manila), Shahuchong (Siocon or Zamboanga), Yachen (Oton, once part of the Madja-as Kedatuan), and Wenduling (Mindanao), which would later regain their independence.
-Brunei came to be called Pon-i at the time, and it was a vassal-state to the Javanese-centered Majapahit Empire.